rsjayme/SeriesParadise/README.md

 # Setup

 - Get an api key from [https://www.themoviedb.org/](https://www.themoviedb.org/)
-- Create a .env file on the root directory with:
+- Create a .env file in the root directory with:

 ```jsx
 REACT_APP_SERIE_API=(YOUR API KEY)